bmetitiri/proto/README.md

 ####Current commands.

- - /roll - Roll 2d6 and have @slackbot message the result.
+ - /roll XdY - Roll X Y-sided dice and have @slackbot message the result.
+Defaults to 2d6.